 - Art sessions.
 Picking up painting together is a great way for everyone in the family to unleash their creativity.
 If you partake, it's also a great opportunity to share a glass of wine with your partner.

 - Workout together.
 An activity like daily walks or even more intense workout sessions can help you stay active and remain positive, especially if you were a gym-goer before the pandemic kicked off.

 - Do something meant for summer camp.
 Ever made a tie-dye shirt before?
 What about one of those cool science fair volcanoes?
 Now's the time.
 Plus, you can help your kids stay on top of their academics while you do it.

 - Read something together.
 Books may have fallen somewhat out of style in recent years, but now's the perfect time to bring them back.
 Reading your kids a classic like Harry Potter or The Lord of the Rings is a great way to combine learning with an unforgettable adventure.

 These times aren't easy for anyone, but with a little creativity and commitment, you can still create some amazing memories with your family.

 At The Law Office of Alexandra White, we help families navigate legal disputes with confidence.

-To schedule a consultation with our team and learn more about our services, contact us online or via phone at (303) 647-4245.
+To schedule a free consultation with our team and learn more about our services, contact us online or via phone at (303) 647-4245.